Translational Cell Metabolism in the Schéele Group

 The Scheele Group studies human brown fat from single cell identity to whole body physiology and are interested in factors secreted from brown fat, known as batokines.
 We were among the pioneers in characterizing supraclavicular brown fat of adult humans and have established a method to isolate brown fat precursor cells from this region.
 These cells maintain their brown fat identity when cultured and differentiated in vitro, and thus represent a valuable in vitro model for studies of human brown fat cell metabolism and physiology.
 Our objective is to investigate the cross-talk of activated human brown fat with brown fat precursor cells and dormant brown fat as well as with other organs involved in metabolism, with the overarching aim to identify novel candidate drug targets against metabolic dysregulation including obesity and type 2 diabetes.

-Published as preprint in BioRxiv in 2018 this study is mapping the secretomes of human brown and white adipocytes and identifies several novel batokines, including EPDR1, exclusively identified in brown adipocytes cell media and necessary for brown fat differentiation.
+Published in Cell Metabolism in 2019 this study is mapping the secretomes of human brown and white adipocytes and identifies several novel batokines, including EPDR1, exclusively identified in brown adipocytes cell media and necessary for brown fat differentiation.

 “A classical brown adipose tissue mRNA signature partly overlaps with brite in the supraclavicular region of adult humans.”